+In the upper-left panel of~\cref{fig:results}, we show the maximum of the detection statistic, $\hat{\Upsilon}_1 \equiv \mathrm{max}_{\xi}(\Upsilon_1)$, returned by the search within each tile.
 We consider a tile to be statistically significant if $\hat{\Upsilon}_1$ crosses an (arbitrary) threshold of $\Upsilon_1=90$, corresponding to a false alarm probability which differs from tile to tile but is $\sim 10^{-4}$.
 To quantify the detection significance of each source candidate, we construct $\hat{\Upsilon}_1$ background distributions by repeating an identical search over $300$ realisations of noise-only data (as described by our noise model) for tiles in which $\Upsilon_1 > 90$, see bottom panel of~\cref{fig:results}.
 The returned $\hat{\Upsilon}_1$ lie far outwith the background distributions in all cases, and we estimate the false alarm probability of these signals to be $\ll 10^{-5}$.
 Note that the background distributions for the 85\% duty cycle data set (whose analysis we describe below) are statistically equivalent to those of the full \Yorsh{} dataset (as they are ultimately only a function of $\Nseg$ and the dimensions of the search space).

 We further verify these detections by examining $\Upsilon_1$ as a function of sky position conditioned on all other parameters (right panel of \cref{fig:results}), finding that the location of each injected source agrees precisely with the bulk of $\Upsilon_1$ returned by the search.
 In the Supplemental Material, we also show that the values of $(\Mchirp, \fin)$ returned by the search are consistent to better than one part in $\sim 10^4$ with the injection parameters for each of these sources.